 The original Razer Turret was a bold experiment that mostly worked.
 This hybrid mouse-and-keyboard combo helped facilitate living-room PC gaming, and all it required was a user's lap – and $160, of course.
 But the peripheral wasn't perfect, thanks to cheap membrane keys, a teeny-tiny mouse and a mousepad that allowed very little room to maneuver.

 Enter the Razer Turret for Xbox One: a much-needed, albeit very expensive, upgrade.
 At $250, the new Razer Turret is not going to win over any dabblers, but it goes to great lengths to justify its near-$100 cost increase.
-The keyboard is now fully mechanical; the mouse is full size; the mousepad is larger and magnetic.
+The keyboard is now fully mechanical (making it one of the best mechanical keyboards for Xbox); the mouse is full size; the mousepad is larger and magnetic.
 Charging is easier, losing your dongle is harder and the whole setup is much more comfortable to hold in your lap.

 In fact, the biggest drawback of the Razer Turret for Xbox One (aside from the price) is that there's not actually much Xbox One content that supports it, at least not yet.
 That alone makes its price rather hard to stomach, but bear in mind that the Turret is also a perfectly palatable PC accessory.
 If you want a simple, high-quality solution for living-room gaming and aren't averse to shelling out the cost of a new console for it, the new Razer Turret is currently about as good as these things get.